|New Year's Day||January, Wednesday 1st|

 |Boxing Day||December, Friday 26th|

-As of January the 1st 2014, Anzac Day and Waitangi day will become "Mondayised" which means if it falls on a weekend, the following Monday becomes the day off!
+As of January the 1st 2014, Anzac Day and Waitangi day became "Mondayised" which means if they fall on a weekend, the following Monday becomes a day off work.
+These holidays will still be commemorated/celebrated on their actual holiday date.
+You can get more information on how this affects business and employees on the government employment website http://employment.govt.nz/.

 These two resolution-loaded holidays are always celebrated on the 1st and 2nd of January, however, if one or both of these holidays lands on a weekend, the holiday is actually observed on the next available working weekday.